mrkjstnyap/mrkjstnyap.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 1
 ---
-**Exploring meaningful data and design.**
+**Exploring systems of people.**
   <div class="about-us-description">
-        <p> This is a digital garden hub for my projects.
-Linking people with data and design to shape compelling narratives.</p>
+        <p> This is my digital garden.
+I attempt to link people with data, design, culture, and stories to create engrossing narratives.
+Essays, commentaries, data viz, and write-ups </p>
   </div>

 ---